HackYourFuture/React/week1/LESSONPLAN.md

 Using React allows us to make webpages using reusable building blocks: components.
 That saves us time and effort in the longterm!

-## 2. create-react-app
+## 2. Vite

 ### Explanation

-In order to quickly start building React applications, we can use a tool called `create-react-app`.
+In order to quickly start building React applications, we can use a tool called `vite`.
 It's an NPM package that sets up a basic template project, incorporating tools needed for us to translate React code into regular JavaScript the browser can understand.

 These tools are `webpack` (which bundles and optimizes our component files into one) and `babel` (which transforms our modern JavaScript into an older version most browsers will understand).

-To set this up manually will be time costly, therefore we can make things easy by using `create-react-app`.
+To set this up manually will be time costly, therefore we can make things easy by using `vite`.

 ### Example

-_Install `create-react-app` and create a sample project.
+_Create a sample project with `vite`.
 Go over the various files and explain what their purpose is._

 ### Exercise

-Ask trainees to install `create-react-app` and get it started on their machines!
+Ask trainees to create a project with `vite` on their machines!

 ### Essence

-`create-react-app` allows us to:
+`vite` allows us to:

--   Generate an fully functional out-of-the-box React environment
+-   Generate a fully functional out-of-the-box React environment
 -   Solve problem of manually configuring file bundler (like Webpack) or transpiler (Babel)
 -   Improve our development workflow through `hot reloading`
 -   Give a more realistic folder structure
--   Build a production version of react app and deploying on static site hosting service (netlify/now)
+-   Build a production version of a React app and deploying on static site hosting service (Netlify/Vercel)

 ## 3. Components